-Accountability Plan and Report - 2015/16 Reporting Cycle
+Accountability Plan and Report - 2016/17 Reporting Cycle

-Attached is the Douglas College Accountability Plan and Report for 2015/2016.
+Attached is the Douglas College Accountability Plan and Report for 2016/2017.
 The report was prepared in accordance with the Budget Transparency and Accountability Act, providing the Ministry and the public with a comprehensive overview of the College's current state and future directions.
-The content was drawn from a variety of Ministry and Douglas College documents, including the College's new Strategic Plan.
+The content was drawn from a variety of Ministry and Douglas College documents, including the College's Strategic Plan.

-As described in the report, Douglas has grown significantly in recent years.
+As described in the report, Douglas College has grown steadily and significantly over the last eight years.
 The College offers a range of applied programs at the certificate, diploma, degree, and post-degree level, as well as upgrading courses and university transfer courses and programs.
-The program mix and curricular structure is both cost-effective and well-aligned with labour market needs as required by the Skills for Jobs Blueprint.
+The College's program mix and curricular structure are cost-effective and well-aligned with labour market needs, as required by the Skills for Jobs Blueprint.